risd-gd/babybindery/_posts/2016-09-08-unit1_overview.md

 Compositions should be printed and mounted to presentation board.
 Trim board flush with edge of the print.
 Label each with your name and date on the back.

-One print will be collected by your teacher for a show in the Commons at a later date.
+One print will be collected by your teacher for a show in the GD Commons at a later date.